We all need a bit of help sometimes, but it can be difficult to know when exactly help is needed, who to ask, and how exactly to ask for it.

 If you’re not ready to speak to your family (and that’s OK!) it’s important you know there are other options.
 Know that it’s OK to talk to your friends, neighbours or even colleagues.
 They won’t judge you – they care about you and to be frank, people love to help.

 You can also speak to a professional.
-If you’re worried about your health – emotional or physical – you can speak to your GP or consider talking to a counsellor.
+If you’re worried about your health – emotional or physical – you can speak to your GP or consider talking to a therapist or counsellor.
 Sometimes, the simple act of speaking about your feelings can offer a sense of relief and ease some of the stress.